 Baxter provides a clear culture built around defined values and routines, with strong emphasis on student voice and enrichment.
 The most recent inspection (April 2025) judged Behaviour and attitudes, Personal development, Leadership and management, and Sixth-form provision as Good, with Quality of education requiring improvement.
 That split profile matters, it suggests a stable platform with teaching and curriculum consistency still to improve.

-On the FindMySchool GCSE measures provided, Baxter’s outcomes sit below England average.
-The school is ranked 3,722nd in England and 7th in Kidderminster for GCSE outcomes (FindMySchool ranking based on official data), and the Progress 8 score provided is -0.87.
-Families should ask which subjects are improving fastest and what support is in place for students who need catch-up.
+On the FindMySchool GCSE measures provided, Baxter’s outcomes sit below the stronger national bands.
+The school is ranked 2,709th out of 3,895 schools in England for GCSE academic outcomes, with an overall England rank of 3,310th and a Kidderminster local rank of 5th for secondary outcomes.
+The Progress 8 score provided is -0.87, so families should ask which subjects are improving fastest and what support is in place for students who need catch-up.

 Year 7 places are allocated through Worcestershire County Council’s coordinated admissions process.
-For September 2026 entry, the council guide states applications opened on 01 September 2025 and closed on 31 October 2025, with offers issued on 02 March 2026.
-If you missed the main deadline, speak to the local authority about late and in-year options.
+For September 2027 entry, the on-time secondary application deadline is 31 October 2026, with offers issued on 01 March 2027.
+If you miss the main deadline, speak to the local authority about late and in-year options.

 The latest inspection judged sixth-form provision as Good.
-In the A-level, grade outcomes are low compared with England averages, so it is sensible to discuss course availability, entry requirements, and support for independent study, particularly if your child is aiming for competitive university courses.
+In the current A-level dataset, 20% of entries achieved A*–B and the academic ranking is 2,484th out of 2,549 schools in England, so it is sensible to discuss course availability, entry requirements, and support for independent study, particularly if your child is aiming for competitive university courses.

 Beyond sport and arts, Baxter offers named programmes including the Duke of Edinburgh’s Award, a Combined Cadet Force, and structured student leadership through Student Parliament and the house system.
 The school also references major performing arts productions, including a recent staging of Legally Blonde, alongside wider community and charity activity.